 - Protect your credentials.
 Don’t share your login information and don’t give information out over the phone or email unless you initiated the call or transaction.
 Don’t keep your PIN in your wallet!

 - Keep an eye on your accounts.
 Don’t wait for a monthly statement, use online banking.

 - Sign up for transaction alerts.
 These are a quick and easy way to know if there’s suspicious activity.

 - Sign the back of your credit/debit cards.
 This is an extra security measure and it only takes a minute.

 If you're personal information has been compromised, you should contact your financial institution immediately.
 For Summit members, call 800-236-5560.
-If you have questions, check out our mobile security FAQs or stop by your local branch to chat.
+If you have questions, check out our mobile security FAQs.